kushald/kushald.github.io/_posts/2016-01-23-webpack-for-reactjs.markdown

 For this project we will be using babel and it's dependencies which help us transform ES6 files to ES5 javascript.

-`$npm install --save-dev babel-core babel-loader babel-runtime`
+`$npm install babel-loader babel-core babel-preset-es2015 babel-preset-react --save-dev`

 **Webpack**